caseywatts/caseywatts.github.io/uses.md

 navTitle: Uses
 ---

-After my hands went numb several years ago, I invested a lot in equipment to help my body recover.
+After my hands went numb several years ago (they're mostly recovered!), I invested a lot in equipment to help my body recover.
 I'm sharing this list in case it can help anyone else.

 Probably the coolest thing on this list is my **portable laptop stand**, people ask about it all the time.